kix-service-software/kix-backend/doc/API/V1/descriptions/includeInformation.md

 |```Links```|Include all the the linked objects of this item.|
 |```ObjectIcon```|Include the icon for this item.|

 Please note that the include extends each item in the response with an additional attribute that is named like the include itself.
+Also the including of depending resources results in a list of IDs of the relevant objects.
+Please see the optional function [```expand```](#expand_objects) for information on how to tranform these IDs to actual objects.

 ** Example **